Nithya Venkat is a skin care enthusiast who loves to research and write about topics that involves all aspects of skin care.

 2. Boil Neem leaves in water till the water turns green.
 Strain the water to remove the Neem leaves and let the Neem water cool down.
 Dip a cotton ball in the Neem water and apply it on the areas affected by acne.
 This water can also be used to wash the face.

 3. Grind four to five Neem leaves with water to make a paste.
-Apply this paste on the areas affected by acne.
+Apply this paste to the areas affected by acne.
 Wash off after fifteen minutes.

 The botanical name for Amaranth that is used to treat acne is Amaranthus hypochondriacus.
 Amaranth is also known as the Velvet Flower, Red Cockscomb, Spleen Amaranth, and Lady Bleeding.
 The leaves and the seeds of this herb are used to treat acne.